dshanske/bridgy-publish/readme.txt

 == Description ==

-People often post something on their web site, then post a link to it on Facebook or Twitter so that other people will see it.
+People often post something on their web site, then post a copy elsewhere so that other people will see it.
 The IndieWeb community calls this POSSE.

-Bridgy Publish adds a hidden link to your post, and sends a webmention to Bridgy, which will create a post on the appropriate site.
-It also stores the link for display by Syndication Links
+[Bridgy Publish](https://www.brid.gy/about#publishing) adds a hidden link to your post, and sends a webmention to Bridgy, which will create a post on the appropriate site.
+It also stores the link for display by Syndication Links.

+The plugin requires the [webmention](https://wordpress.org/plugins/webmention/) plugin and will not work without it.

 == Changelog ==

+= Version 1.0.0 =
-* Version 0.1.0 - Initial release
+	* Initial release
+	* Takes over Syndication Links storage of Bridgy Publish links